 - What better company to hire than Util-Locate who is very familiar with the Utility Underground world, and will stop at nothing until we give you a clear understanding of your potholing project.

-- Other potholing and vacuum excavation companies, JUST-DIG-HOLES, and will give you just that.
+- Other potholing companies, JUST-DIG-HOLES, and will give you just that.
 They have no clue of the site’s utilities infrastructure and how investigation at this level works.
 Holes and trenches will eat away at your budget and time - when you hire the wrong company for potholing.

-Advantages of Vacuum Excavation over Traditional Excavation Methods
+Advantages of Potholing Utilities over Traditional Excavation Methods

 The main advantages of vacuum excavation over conventional mechanical and hand excavation techniques are as follows: